JonasFrey96/Visual-Odom-Pipeline/README.md

 ```
 If you are useing a headless machine (docker container), simply set the headless flag to true.
 The results for each dataset will be generated in the results directory.

+These insructions are tested on a linux workstation (Ubuntu 18.04 LTS, Intel i7-7820X, 32GB RAM, Nvidia GTX1080Ti) and laptop.